alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 The software industry pays stupidly well.
 Based on Berkeley Career Center surveys, in 2014 EECS graduates averaged a starting salary of $108,000.
-Once you spend enough time in Silicon Valley, this is actually not that surprising, but if that salary for new grads doesn't seem slightly insane, you should recalibrate your understanding of money.
+Once you spend enough time in Silicon Valley, this makes sense, but if that large a salary for new grads doesn't seem slightly insane, you should recalibrate your perspective.

 That's not even getting into the perks.
 Companies like Google, Facebook, and LinkedIn sell themselves by offering insane perks.